Erich Maria Remarque’s novel All Quiet on the Western Front reveals the haunting reality of life for young soldiers during WWI.

 “We are in camp five miles behind the line.
 Yesterday our relief arrived; now our bellies are full of bully beef and beans, we have enough to eat and we’re well satisfied.”

-So begins 19-year-old narrator Paul Bäumer.
-There are extra tobacco rations, he adds, and letters from home.
+There are extra tobacco rations, he continues, and letters from home.
 Later, the comrades arrange their latrines in a circle so that they can sit, talk, empty the bowels and play cards for “wonderfully, mindless hours.”

-For Bäumer / Remarque, war is a gallop towards death; a merciless quest which sees old men send young men to die in foreign fields.
+For Bäumer, war is a gallop towards death; a merciless quest which sees old men send young men to die in foreign fields.
 These aren’t romantic, quiet deaths, either: they are gory and violent and stomach churning.

 All Quiet on the Western Front is a powerful anti-war novel.
-And, while the author’s preface claims the book isn’t an accusation (perhaps it’s more an ‘anthem for doomed youth’, then), that message was enough to see it banned and later burned in Nazi Germany.
+And, while the author’s preface claims the book isn’t an accusation, it was banned and later burned in Nazi Germany.

-The book also isn’t a memoir, though parts are inspired by Remarque’s own experiences (he was Bäumer’s age when called up for military service in WWI; the book was published in 1929).
+The book also isn’t a memoir, though parts reflect Remarque’s own experiences.
+Remarque was Bäumer’s age when he took up military service in WWI, with the novel published in 1929.

 - Goodbye to Berlin, by Christopher Isherwood (Berlin just before WWII)